CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, technically specific description that clearly identifies the data source (O365 Unified Audit Logs via Graph API) and concrete detection capabilities (forwarding rules, delegation, OAuth grants, account compromise).
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+The domain-specific terminology is well-chosen and would naturally match security analyst queries.

 Suggestions